Doris Meissner: Return to the Carnegie Endowment and subsequent work at the Migration Policy Institute

 After finishing her tenure at the INS, Meissner' returned to work at the Carnegie Endowment for International Peace, on the Immigration Policy Project.
 In July 2001, Kathleen Newland and Demetrios G. Papademetriou created the Migration Policy Institute from the International Migration Policy Program at the Carnegie Endowment, and Meissner's Immigration Policy Project subsequently moved to MPI.
 Meissner currently holds the title of Senior Fellow and Director of the U.S. Immigration Policy Program.

 Other affiliations and honors

 Meissner is currently serving or has previously served on a number of distinguished boards and panels.
-These include the National Academy of Public Administration (Senior Fellow, 2003 to present) and the Administrative Conference of the United States.
-She is also a member of Washington D.C. based think tank the Inter-American Dialogue.
+These include the National Academy of Public Administration (Senior Fellow, since 2003) and the Administrative Conference of the United States.
+She is also a member of Washington, D.C.–based think tank the Inter-American Dialogue.

 Among the honors she has received are the White House Fellowship mentioned above, a Department of Justice Special Commendation Award, and listings in Who's Who in America and Outstanding Young Women of America.